apollographql/apollo-server/docs/source/migration-two-dot.md

 There is a consideration to be made when following the rest of the guide:

-* [**Middleware option**](#Middleware): If the application being migrated implements Apollo Server alongside other middleware, there are some packages which can be removed, but adding the `apollo-server` package and switching to using the new `registerServer` API should still simplify the setup.
+* [**Middleware option**](#Middleware): If the application being migrated implements Apollo Server alongside other middleware, there are some packages which can be removed, but adding the `apollo-server-{integration}` package and switching to using the new `applyMiddleware` API should still simplify the setup.
 In this case, check the [Middleware](#Middleware) section.
 * [**Stand-alone option**](#Stand-alone): If the application being migrated is only used as a GraphQL server, Apollo Server 2.0 _eliminates the need to run a separate HTTP server_ and allows some dependencies to be removed.
 In these cases, the [Stand-alone](#Stand-alone) option will reduce the amount of code necessary for running a GraphQL server.

 <h2 id="simple-use">Simplified usage</h2>